KevinDayve/KevinDayve.github.io/math/central_limit_theorem.md

 For small $n$, the individual character of the distribution matters a lot.
 The convergence is slow.
 When you're young, when you have fewer experiences to average over, each individual event weighs heavily.
 Every failure feels catastrophic because you don't yet have enough data points to see the larger pattern.

-But as you accumulate more experiences, more observations, more chances to see yourself in different contexts—the averaging starts to work.
+But as you accumulate more experiences, more observations, more chances to see yourself in different contexts — the averaging starts to work.
 The pattern begins to emerge.
 Individual fluctuations matter less because you can see them in context of the larger distribution.

 Maybe that's what maturity is: reaching a large enough $n$ that convergence begins.
 Not that you stop having flaws or struggles, but that you can see them as variance around a mean rather than as fundamental truths about who you are.